capacitor-community/stripe/packages/payment/README.md

 addListener(eventName: PaymentFlowEventsEnum.Loaded, listenerFunc: () => void) => Promise<PluginListenerHandle>
 ```

+Emitted when PaymentFlow has been created and is ready to present.

 | Param              | Type                                                                           |
 | ------------------ | ------------------------------------------------------------------------------ |
 | **`eventName`**    | <code><a href="#paymentfloweventsenum">PaymentFlowEventsEnum.Loaded</a></code> |
 | **`listenerFunc`** | <code>() =&gt; void</code>                                                     |

 **Returns:** <code>Promise&lt;<a href="#pluginlistenerhandle">PluginListenerHandle</a>&gt;</code>

+**Since:** 3.0.2

 --------------------